 I use my essentials packing checklist for every single trip I take now.
 It covers everything you need for every single trip.

-And, seeing how much easier it made the packing process, I’ve begun creating other packing lists as well.
+And, seeing how much easier it made the packing process, I’ve begun creating other packing lists as well, such as

 Step 15: have fun!

 That’s the main thing, isn’t it?
 That’s why we plan our trips!